maer89/teamclicker/README.md

 		After that you can run the DB_install.php script to create the required tables.

 	- For the play-version:
-		You also have to edit the database informations into the application.conf file:
+		You have to edit the database informations into the application.conf file:

 		```
 			# Database configuration